msomi22/designpatterns/Facade/README.md

-# Facade Design Pattern: Java implemenation
+# Facade Design Pattern: Structural Design
 * What is Facade Design Pattern?
 * Used mostly at the client side/front facing side.
 * To hide/mask/reduce the underlying complex code